Economists dial down China growth forecasts after weak August data

 The slowdown in the data also indicated banks are getting cautious about lending, especially with the backdrop of mounting pressure on company balance sheets and an entrenched slowdown in the property sector, a key engine for economic growth.

-China's total social financing aggregate, a broad measure of lending in the economy, was 957.4 billion yuan ($155.88 billion) in August versus 273.1 billion yuan in July, which was the weakest in nearly six years, data showed last week, indicating credit levels were far below average.
+China's total social financing aggregate, a broad measure of lending in the economy, was 957.4 billion yuan (95.3 billion pounds) in August versus 273.1 billion yuan in July, which was the weakest in nearly six years, data showed last week, indicating credit levels were far below average.

 Recent comments by top Chinese policymakers hinted the government was bracing for a period of slow growth.
 Premier Li Keqiang said last week China cannot rely on loose credit to lift its economy, adding that it is difficult for the country to avoid short-term fluctuations in growth.